Rastafari movement in the United States

-The Rastafari movement in the United States echoes the Rastafari religious movement, which began in Jamaica and Ethiopia during the 1930s.
+The Rastafari movement in the United States echoes the Rastafari religious movement, which began in Jamaica, and Ethiopia during the 1930s.
 Marcus Garvey, born in Jamaica, was influenced by the Ethiopian king Haile Selassie.
 Jamaican Rastafaris began emigrating to the United States in the 1960s and 1970s, and established communities throughout the country.

 Background

 The name Rastafari derives from Ras Tafari, the title (ras) and first name of Haile Selassie (Täfäri Mäkonnän) before his coronation.
 In Amharic, ras ("head") is an Ethiopian title equivalent to prince or chief; the given name Täfäri (teferi) means "one who is revered".
 Rastafari originated in Jamaica and Ethiopia.
-Jah is a name of God, a shortened form of Yahweh.
+Rastas believe Jah is the name of God, a shortened form of Yahweh.
 Most Rastafaris see Haile Selassie as Jah or Jah Rastafari, an incarnation of God.
-Rastafari includes the spiritual use of cannabis and the rejection of a society of materialism, oppression, and sensual pleasures it calls "Babylon".
+Rastafari practices involve the spiritual use of cannabis and the rejection of a society of materialism, oppression, and sensual pleasures it calls "Babylon".
 Rastas assert that Zion (Ethiopia) is a land promised to them by Jah.
 "Babylon" is considered to have been rebelling against "Earth's Rightful Ruler" (Jah) since the days of the biblical king Nimrod.
 The lion is a symbol of Rastafari because it appears on the flag used in Haile Selassie's Ethiopia.

 Marcus Garvey

-Marcus Garvey, a Jamaican activist, spoke about creating an African state for displaced Africans; this idea influenced many Black people.
+Marcus Garvey, a Jamaican activist, spoke about creating an African state for displaced Africans; this idea influenced many black people.
 According to Garvey, Haile Selassie of Ethiopia was the only remaining African monarch with Biblical ancestry.
-Working-class Jamaicans viewed Garvey as a prophet and the reincarnation of John the Baptist; when Ras Täfäri of Ethiopia was crowned emperor in 1930, many proclaimed Haile Selassie as Jah (God).
+Working-class Jamaicans viewed Garvey as a prophet and the reincarnation of John the Baptist.
+When Ras Täfäri of Ethiopia was crowned emperor in 1930, many proclaimed Haile Selassie as Jah (God).

 Although the movement has had cultural, social, and political effects on Ethiopia and Jamaica, little scholarly research has been done on its effects in the United States.
 A number of Rastafari see the country as the heart of evil in the world, but many Jamaican Rastafari made the United States their new home during the 1960s and 1970s.
 The Rastafari movement played a role in shaping local U.S. society and culture, seen in Garvey's accomplishments, the effects of Rastafari community-building, and riddim and reggae music.